eCrowneEng/ESP-SimHub/README.md

-# SimHub firmware for ESP8266
+# SimHub firmware for ESP8266 and ESP32

 Head over to the discord server to discuss this firmware: https://discord.gg/zw377qhj9c